SophiaPetrova/introduction-to-programming-presentation/slides.md

 ![different-languages](different-languages.jpg)

-# Web-development
+# Web development

-# Web-development Dictionary
+# Web development Dictionary

 * Web Server = A Web server is a computer system that hosts websites
 * Client = The Browser